-Our telecommunication services require licenses and approvals by the Federal Communications Commission, or FCC, in the U.S. and by regulatory bodies in other countries.
-In the U.S., the operation of satellite earth station facilities and VSAT systems such as ours are prohibited except under licenses issued by the FCC.
-Our airborne products require licenses and approvals by the Federal Aviation Agency, or FAA.
+Certain of our telecommunication operations require licenses and approvals by the Israeli Ministry of Communication and the Federal Communications Commission, or FCC, in the U.S. and by regulatory bodies in other countries.
+In Israel and the U.S., the operation of satellite earth station facilities and VSAT systems such as ours are prohibited except under licenses issued by the Israeli Ministry of Communication and the FCC in the U.S. Our airborne products require licenses and approvals by the Federal Aviation Agency, or FAA.
 We must also obtain approval of the regulatory authority in each country in which we propose to provide network services or operate VSATs.
-The approval process in Latin America and elsewhere can often take a substantial amount of time and require substantial resources.
+The approval process in Latin America and elsewhere can often take a substantial mount of time and require substantial resources.